Isle of Wight Central Railway: Building the Isle of Wight (Newport Junction) Railway

 The company opened its line on 1 February 1875; in public announcements the company referred to the Shide station as "Newport".
 The company started running passenger trains on to Pan Lane at Newport, from 11 August 1875, but this was without permission from the Board of Trade: in effect illegally; Colonel Hutchinson visited for the necessary inspection on 6 October 1875, and on the company promising to rectify a number of issues, the running to Pan Lane continued.
 (The company sometimes used Pan Mill as the station name at first.)
 There were nine trains each way on weekdays.

 Ryde and Newport Railway

 The operation of the Isle of Wight Railway enhanced the importance of Ryde as the port of entry to the island, and it soon became more important than Cowes, particularly for passengers.
 300,000 people travelled between Newport and Ryde annually, and the road coaches were not convenient.
-The necessity of connecting Newport revived the idea of a railway between them, and on 25 July 1872 the Ryde and Newport Railway was authorised by Parliament.
+The necessity of connecting Newport revived the idea of a railway between them, and on 25 July 1872 the Ryde and Newport Railway (R&NR) was authorised by an act of Parliament, the Ryde and Newport Railway Act 1872 (35 & 36 Vict. c. cxxxv).
 The share capital was £65,000.